 Encourage your students to apply for a Hooper Undergraduate Research Award

 Are your students working on a research project for class or have a great idea they would like to pursue?
 Encourage them to apply for a Hooper Undergraduate Research Award.
 Students can receive up to $3,500 in support of a student-led research project.
 Applications are accepted from February – March and will be awarded for the following academic year.
 Individuals or student teams may apply.

 Encourage your students to participate in the annual NAU Undergraduate Symposium

-NAU’s Undergraduate Symposium is an opportunity for students to learn about research, scholarship, and creative activities taking place across campus.
+NAU’s Undergraduate Research Symposium is an opportunity for students to learn about research, scholarship, and creative activities taking place across campus.
 Each year, over 800 students present their work from the past year.
-The event is held annually on the last Friday of April.
+The event is held annually on a Friday in late April.

 Do your research

 Check out the online resources and professional development opportunities available through the Office of Undergraduate Research and Creative Activity for tips on how to be an effective mentor to undergraduate students.
 You are also strongly encouraged to join the Council on Undergraduate Research (CUR).
 As an institutional member, registration is free for all NAU faculty, staff, and students.
 CUR provides current articles on best practices of undergraduate research, presentation opportunities, and an open discussion forum among its members.